sciknoworg/ald-ale-orkg-review/README.md

 https://orkg.org/comparisons/R1469158

 #### 1. NL easy query
-Show all combinations of reactor types and LHAR structures reported in the ORKG comparison, and count how many times each combination occurs across the included studies.
+Short: Show all combinations of reactor types and LHAR structures reported in the ORKG comparison, and count how many times each combination occurs across the included studies.
+Detailed: Please extract all combinations of reactor types and LHAR structures from Table 2 of the article titled "Saturation profile based conformality analysis for atomic layer deposition: aluminum oxide in lateral high-aspect-ratio channels".
+Count how many times each combination occurs across the included studies.
+The result must be returned as one single table only, in CSV format, with one row per result.
+The table should have the following columns: reactor_value, lhar_value, n.
 SPARQL: https://tinyurl.com/lhr-reactor

 #### 2. NL complex query
-At 300 °C in PillarHall-3, what were the cTMA values reported across studies (ORKG comparison resource R1469158)?
+Short: At 300 °C in PillarHall-3, what were the cTMA values reported across studies (ORKG comparison resource R1469158)?
+Detailed: Please extract all rows from Table 2 where the temperature is 300 °C and the LHAR type contains "pillarhall-3".
+For each matching row, include the contribution, paper, paper title, temperature, LHAR type, and cTMA values.
+The result must be returned as one single table only, in CSV format, with one row per result, and with the following columns: temp, lharText, cTMA.
 SPARQL: https://tinyurl.com/pillarhall3-ctma

 ---